Cameloo1/red-triage/README.md

 # RedTriage - Professional Incident Response Triage Tool

-**Designed to work as NetFlow by Cisco** - A comprehensive, static, cross-platform incident response triage CLI tool that collects volatile and persistent artifacts, runs local detections, and packages everything into a signed archive with a manifest and concise report.
+A comprehensive, static, cross-platform incident response triage CLI tool that collects volatile and persistent artifacts, runs local detections, and packages everything into a signed archive with a manifest and concise report.

 ## Overview

-RedTriage is a professional-grade incident response tool that provides comprehensive system triage capabilities similar to Cisco NetFlow's network flow analysis, but focused on static endpoint forensics and incident response.
-Just as NetFlow captures and analyzes network traffic flows, RedTriage captures and analyzes system artifacts, processes, and forensic data to provide complete visibility into system state during incident response scenarios.
+RedTriage is a professional-grade incident response tool that provides comprehensive system triage analysis, but focused on static endpoint forensics and incident response.
+JRedTriage captures and analyzes system artifacts, processes, and forensic data to provide complete visibility into system state during incident response scenarios.

 ## Key Features